tangshuang/nautil/docs/component/two-way-binding.md

 ```

 In the previous code, we declare the prop `show` to be a two-way-binding prop so that the component should must receive `$show` prop (if not pass `$show`, error occurs).
-We did not declare `name` as a two-way-binding prop, however, we can call `this.attrs.name = 'some'` too.
+We did not declare `name` as a two-way-binding prop, however, we can call `this.attrs.name = 'some'` too (without effects).

 **Change `this.attrs` will happen nothing!**